Armour/Cocomic/README.md

     * at the end of chapter, drag the carousel to select the next chapter to read

 ## Known bugs
-* Branch switch doesn't on ios chrome
+* Branch switch results in blank page on ios chrome.
+This is because we used `history`, and the `history` support on ios chrome is buggy.

 ## Tech Stack